tsapporg/ts-npm/readme.md

         └── infra
             └── hosting_provider_infra_as_code.ts

 With the current paradigm for this type of application monorepo, you either put all the dependencies in a single package.json and find a way to bundle them out when building your artifacts, or create a `packages/` folder in your root package, breaking up all the artifact types into separate packages.
 Both approaches are tedious.
-There is monorepo software out there like Lerna, but we had issues using it in a low-RAM environment for other projects, and frankly it might be overkill for application monorepos; it seemed more sensible to juse makefiles for scripts and package.json files _just_ for dependencies and "package" info.
+There is monorepo software out there like Lerna, but we had issues using it in a low-RAM environment for other projects, and frankly it might be overkill for application monorepos; it seemed more sensible to just use makefiles for scripts and package.json files _just_ for dependencies and "package" info.

 ts-npm takes a more ad-hoc approach to monorepo management.
-For the above example, we'd define common depenencies in an npm.ts file, then break out out each requirement for a separate set of dependencies into its own npm*.ts file, e.g. npm.website.ts, npm.native-desktop.ts, etc.
+For the above example, we'd define common depenencies in an npm.ts file, then break out out each requirement for a separate set of dependencies into its own npm*.ts file, e.g. npm.website.ts, npm.native-desktop.ts, etc. Defining dependencies might look something like this:

+        .npm/
+        ├── npm.ts # Must be here.
+        ├── npm.website.ts
+        ├── npm.cli.ts
+        ├── npm.native-desktop.ts
+        ├── npm.native-mobile.ts
+        └── npm.infra.ts

 > You should structure your npm*.ts files based on how you plan on bundling them, e.g. if you want to build a Docker image for a piece of business logic that runs on your hosting provider, you might create an npm.infra.business-logic.ts file, then add a build step before deploying to your hosting provider to build a package.json file from npm.infra.business-logic.ts, and placing in some sort of "dist" dir to use for deployment.